harrim91/CV/README.md

 Skills
 ---
+#### Quick Learner
+In 12 weeks I have built a working proficiency in Ruby and JavaScript, and frameworks such as Angular and Rails.
+Much of this learning has been self-led – I am confident in my abilities and getting stuck doesn’t phase me.

 #### Analytic
 My undergrad and postgrad studies in Mathematics and Philosophy have shaped the way I think and given me a strong ability to break problems down and to understand and use complex ideas.